Statements and opinions expressed in the CLEs listed are those of the presenters. The Bar does not endorse any views expressed therein.

 Collaborative Law Workshop & Access to Justice CLE in Tupelo - March 21

-Two in-person CLEs totaling 6 hours are available in Tupelo March 21.
-Register for either session for $150 or both sessions for $300 through the ATTORNEY LOGIN on the Bar's homepage.
+Two in-person CLEs totaling 6 hours are available March 21 at the Lee County Justice Center in Tupelo.
+Register for either session for $150 or both sessions for $300 through the Attorney Login page.
+Schedule:

-• "Welcome, History of Collaborative Law in Mississippi, Overview of Collaborative Law" presented by Jennifer Ingram Johnson, Civil Solutions
+- "Welcome, History of Collaborative Law in Mississippi, Overview of Collaborative Law" presented by Jennifer Ingram Johnson, Hattiesburg

-• “Overview of Rules of Collaborative Law as adopted by Mississippi Supreme Court with Panel Q&A” presented by Susan Steffey, Watkins & Eager
+- “Overview of Rules of Collaborative Law as adopted by Mississippi Supreme Court” presented by Susan Steffey, Jackson

-• “Use of Joint Experts; Negotiation Skills in Domestic Cases; Mediation in the Collaborative Process Panel Discussion" featuring panelists Jennifer Ingram Johnson, Penny Lawson, and Susan Steffey
+- “Use of Joint Experts; Negotiation Skills in Domestic Cases; Mediation in the Collaborative Process Panel Discussion" featuring panelists Jennifer Ingram Johnson, Penny Lawson, Vicksburg; and Susan Steffey

 Bridge the Gap: Rule 3 New Lawyer Program in Jackson – April 25

 The Young Lawyers Division of The Mississippi Bar is sponsoring the “Bridge the Gap: New Lawyer Program” Part 2, April 25 from 8 a.m. - 3:30 p.m. at The Bar Center in Jackson.
 The Mississippi Commission on Continuing Legal Education requires each newly-licensed lawyer to complete a new lawyer program comprised of a total of 6 hours of basic skills and 6 hours of ethics/professionalism within two years of admission.
 This program by Young Lawyers for Young Lawyers is modestly priced at $200 for 6 hours of CLE and will feature 3 hours of basic skills and 3 hours of ethics/professionalism.
 All attorneys are welcome to attend these CLEs, regardless of whether they are required to complete a new lawyer program.
-To register, log in through the ATTORNEY LOGIN on the Bar's homepage.
+Registration is open through the Attorney Login page.

 Join The Mississippi Bar in Ireland for CLE Abroad - May 7-13, 2025